Limited availability by phone; questions by email.

 What does this mean for you as a customer of The Silver Mountain?

-- identification is required;
+• identification was required;

 This still allows customers who value privacy or convenience to pay for gold in cash within existing limits.